Join us for an adventure in flavor!

 • Carrots – Chopped.

-• Tomatoes – We are using both crushed and tomato paste, to give extra depth and flavors.
+• Tomatoes – I am using both crushed and tomato paste, to give extra depth and flavors.

 • Vegetable broth – You can opt for chicken broth too.
 In a pinch you can use just water.